0xArthurDent/aws-ec2-simple-docker-eth2-node/README.md

 # aws-ec2-simple-docker-eth2-node

-An example of a simple eth2 node running on docker using Geth as execution client and Prysm as a Consensus client.
+An example of a simple eth2 beacon node running on docker using Geth as execution client and Prysm as a Consensus client.

 ## Prerequisites